 Trevor chose a Monster's Inc theme for his third birthday.
 I had grand illusions of doing a Mike cake and asked for a sports ball cake pan for my birthday.
 After I received it (thanks Jonna!), I tried it out by making a birthday cake for a friend.
 It was a huge fail (sorry Karl!).
 I abandoned the idea of making a round Mike cake and instead went with a furry Sulley-inspired 3.
 I shaped the 3 out of rice krispie treats.
 The Sulley is a plastic figurine (more cheating).

 Last year, Trevor had a Maze Party.
-I'll blog about that in a separate post, as it was quite an event.
 He wanted a cake with a maze on it that he could solve during the party.
 The cake was MUCH harder to make than it appears!
 The toughest part was designing a working maze to fit the cake, and then getting that maze accurately onto the cake.
 I used graph paper to design it, then used a ruler to press straight edges into the frosted cake to use as guidelines for piping.
 Not easy!
 I had to keep counting squares to make sure I didn't inadvertently create an unsolvable maze.

 At the party, Trevor piped red frosting onto the cake to solve the maze.
 He was THRILLED with his cake.